what happens when you set boundaries in a relationship

 Anytime you are a target of bullies, you are in no position to trust anyone!

 Calling the bullies out in front of people can also have the opposite effect.
-Bullies absolutely despise humiliation, especially by anyone they deem inferior and they will only be that much more determined to get you.
+Bullies absolutely despise humiliation, especially by anyone they deem inferior, and they will only be that much more determined to get you.

 8. Have a strong set of beliefs and principles.

-Therefore, you’re least likely to allow them to influence how you see yourself or to cause you to make decisions and choices based on their approval.
-Instead, you will do what you know is best for you and what makes you feel happier and most alive.
+Therefore, you’re least likely to allow them to influence how you see yourself.
+And you won’t let them cause you to make decisions and choices based on their approval.

 9. be okay with who you are.

-This is, perhaps, the most fundamental rule of all because, when you aren’t comfortable with yourself, you will be least likely to defend yourself.
-Realize that you are perfect just the way The Creator made you.
+This is, perhaps, the most fundamental rule of all.
+Why?
+Because when you aren’t comfortable with yourself, you will be least likely to defend yourself.

+Realize that you are perfect just the way the Creator made you.
 However, don’t confuse low self-esteem with the desire to improve yourself.
 Know that it’s okay if you strive for self-betterment.

 Continue to value yourself and refrain from thinking that you should be like someone else.
 You are you.
 Be okay with it.